CAP Queue

 }

-The parameters in the outbox section of a service are passed as configuration to the event-queue.
-The persistent-outbox kind allows the event-queue to persist events instead of executing them in memory, mirroring the behavior of the CAP outbox.
+The parameters in the queued section of a service are passed as configuration to the event-queue.
+The persistent-queue kind allows the event-queue to persist events instead of executing them in memory, mirroring the behavior of the CAP queue.
 The parameters transactionMode, checkForNextChunk, and parallelEventProcessing are exclusive to the event-queue.

 {